top of page

 That being said, there is plenty of available information about the history of Rabbitstick, it’s roots, development and attempt to maintain focus on skills that we all share.
 We need everyone to help keep Rabbitstick what it has come to represent and maybe cache your expectations for a while in an attempt to protect its unique character.
 We challenge everyone to join us as we create a camp that recaptures an earlier, simpler time, and revel in this opportunity to experience something new.

 Last year showed a few wrinkles that we had not seen before – people bringing with them what they may have experienced somewhere else.
-We need you to help us return to a camp that reflects what we were originally influenced by - keep that in mind as you plan and prepare your camp for Rabbitstick 35.
+We need you to help us return to a camp that reflects what we were originally influenced by - Primitive Technology.
+Keep that in mind as you plan and prepare your camp for Rabbitstick 35.

-• Hopefully, we will return to normal registration patterns.
-We have moved the early registration deadline to August 1 and increased the cancellation fee to $100 – all events are experiencing unprecedented last-minute cancellations.
+• Fortunately, we have returned to normal registration patterns, and eliminated that last-minute feeding frenzy to register experienced by others.
+We open registration early in the year, and have moved the early registration deadline to August 1.
+We also increased the cancellation fee to $100 – this is due to all events experiencing unprecedented last-minute cancellations.
 Plan before you sign-up or it will cost you.
 If you are returning to Rabbitstick, we encourage you not to wait to register; there is a possibility that we will close registration early again this year.
 Our goal is to maintain a healthy balance of returning people with those who are attending for the first time.
 Returning participants are the way that traditions are passed along and not lost over time.

-• Update for our Trailer Campers for 2023
+• Information for our Trailer Campers for 2024

-Trailers, motorhomes, etc. need to camp on the north side of the entry road.
+Trailers, motorhomes, etc. need to camp on the north side of the entry road in the back.

 No noisy external generators in camp please.